 For a schedule of "Zen on Zoom" go to http://www.UVZC.org

 With all the Zoom meetings taking place, our eyes may be getting more screen time.
 Be mindful of this and give your eyes frequent breaks throughout the day by taking breaks from your computer.
-Here are a couple of tips -
+Try switching some zoom meetings to phone calls, or try these other tips -

 - Take regular breaks using the "20-20-20" rule: every 20 minutes, shift your eyes to look at an object at least 20 feet away, for at least 20 seconds.